mcmah309/rust/book/src/libs/option/option.md

   **A present value** (`Some(Some(value))`): The configuration value is explicitly set to value.

-  With nullable types a separate field or enum/sealed class would be needed to keep track of this.
+  With nullable types, a separate field or enum/sealed class would be needed to keep track of this.

+- Correctness of code and reducing bugs.
+As to why, e.g. consider `nth` which returns the nth index of an iterable or null if the iterable does not have an nth index.
+If the iterable is `Iterable<T?>`, then a null value from calling `nth` means the nth element is either null or the iterable does not have n elements.
+While if `nth` rather returned `Option`, if the nth index is null it returns `Some(null)` and if it does not have n elements it returns `None`.
+One might accidentally mishandle the first case and assume the `nth` index does not actually exist, when it is rather just null.
+While the second case with `Option` one is force to handle both cases.
-- Certain operations may have some unintended effects e.g. `filterMap` - since null can be a valid state that should not be filtered.
-Or `nth` since null could also be a valid index.
+This holds true for a lot of operations that might have unintended effects e.g. `filterMap` - since null can be a valid state that should not be filtered.

 These issues are not insurmountable, and if fact, most of the time nullable types are probably more concise and easier to deal with.
-Therefore, `Option` is only used where needed in the library, like `flatmap`, where it is not, nullable types are used.
+Therefore, for every method in this library that uses `T?` there is also an `Option` version, usually suffixed with `..Opt`.

 > In some languages (like Rust, not Dart) `Option` can be passed around like a reference
 > and values can be taken in and out of (transmutation).
 Thus visible to all with reference